-- Wife's ID card (original to be shown, also have a copy with you).
-If security tries to take this from your wife at the entrance in exchange for a card, be sure to tell them you need it to show the immigration officer.
-We ran into this issue and had to retrieve it.
+- Wife's ID card (original to be shown, but also have a copy with you).
+If security tries to take this from your wife at the entrance in exchange for a visitor card, be sure to tell them you need it to show the immigration officer.
+We ran into this issue once and had to retrieve it.

 Please note: I wasn’t asked to show it this time, but previously I was asked for a copy of my daughter’s passport and birth certificate, so if you have a child, take those too.

-**If you are extending based on having a child and not marriage, you will need your child with you, the child's mother to accompany you, and the following documents:
+Please note: If you are extending based on having a child and not marriage, you will need your child and the child's mother to accompany you, and the following documents:

 Where to Extend Your Non-Immigrant O Visa in Bangkok

-This is located about 1 KM to the rear of building A, the place where Thais get their passports and foreigns apply for marriage affirmations.
+This is located about 1 km to the rear of building A, the place where Thais get their passports and foreigns apply for marriage affirmations.

-As you walk straight you'll quickly be faced by a huge open space in front of you, which is quite a spectacle.
+As you walk straight, you'll be faced by a huge open floor space in front of you, which is quite a spectacle.

-Instead of walking out into the big space, as the wall on your right ends, bear to the right and walk straight.
-Soon you’ll come face to face with immigration.
-You’ll be looking in through the side window.
-Walk round to the right and you’ll see the door.
+Instead of walking out into the big space, as the wall on your right ends, bear to the right and walk straight (see the image below with the big red arrow)

 If you can get away with it, once you have your form, walk through into the second room and get a ticket, then sit down and fill out your form.

-Chaeng Wattana Immigration Address:
+Chaeng Wattana Immigration Address

-The Govenment Complex, B Building , Floor 2 (South Zone)
+The Government Complex, B Building , Floor 2 (South Zone)